The Indiana Lemon Law Definition

 • AND persist after the dealer makes four attempts to fix it OR spends 30 business days pursuing repair attempts.

-Lemon Law in Indiana FAQ
+How to File a Lemon Law Claim in Indiana

-Rather than reading through the fine print of your warranty and manual, give us a call.
-Our lemon law lawyers in Indiana know the requirements for every make and model.
-As a result, we’ll make sure you don’t waste any more time than you already have to deal with your headache of a car.
+Rather than reading through the fine print of these documents, give Krohn & Moss, Ltd. a call.
+Our lemon law lawyers in Indiana know the requirements for every vehicle make and model.
+We’ll handle all the paperwork so you can get back out on the road as soon as possible.

-• 25+ Years of Experience Turning “Lemons” into “Lemon-Aid”
+• 30+ Years of Experience Turning “Lemons” into “Lemon-Aid”

-• Over 50,000 Success Stories Nationwide
+• Over 60,000 Success Stories Nationwide

 • Accomplished, Trustworthy Attorneys